danyelledoucette/Climate_Change_Warriors/README.md

 # Climate_Change_Warriors

 ### Elizabeth:
-Primary: Temperate/Equatorial temperatures (Differences/Patterns/Trends) since industrial rev or 1900 (secondary: gloabl temps)
+Primary: Temperate/Equatorial temperatures (Differences/Patterns/Trends) since industrial rev or 1901.
+This includes Rio de Janeiro in Brazil, Jakarta in Indonesia, and New Orleans and Orange County in United States in America.

 ### Alex:
 Primary: Greenhouse Gas Emissions/Concentration (secondary: breakdown by category, e.g., cars, industry)